MeatSim/game-of-life/README.md

 3. Press Pause to pause.
 4. Press Clear to clear the grid.
 ## Setup
-1. Clone the repository to your computer.
-2. Make sure you have [Python](https://www.python.org/downloads/) installed.
+1. Make sure you have [Python](https://www.python.org/downloads/) installed.
+2. Clone the repository to your computer.
 3. Start IDLE.
 4. Open view.py (File > Open or Ctrl+O).
-5. Run module (Run > Run Module or F5).
+5. In the view.py window, run the module (Run > Run Module or F5).
-## Added feature
+## Torus feature
+The original grid ended at the edges.
+The torus feature causes each edge to wrap around to the other side.
+The right edge connects to the left edge, and the bottom edge connects to the top edge.